VigneshSivanandham/VirtualCure-Hackathon/README.md

    - Access recommendations

-A report of the above is available in the virtual cure2 file as a pdf.
+A report of the above is available in the [Report](VirtualCure2.pdf) file as a pdf.
 ## API Endpoints

 - `GET /`: Welcome message